pasm94/pasm94/README.md

 Looking forward to the return of in-person events. :P

 💬 Feel free to call me anytime to chat!
-I will always answer you here on Linkedin.
+I will always answer you on Linkedin. 🠉

 📚 Learning functional programming with Elixir, and enjoying it a lot!